-Download an Instructor Toolkit with Suggestions for Using Patrick and Gloria Lake's Monologues
+Download the Instructor Toolkit with suggestions for discussion of Patrick and Gloria Lake's monologues

 We meet Patrick when he comes into the clinic for a routine outpatient visit.
 He expresses concerns about a variety of aches, pains and some dizziness.
 The nurse will need to complete a focused history and assessment.